 (1) Celiac Disease

-First, in people with celiac disease, gluten is the trigger food that sends the body’s immune system into attack mode.
+In people with celiac disease, gluten is the trigger food that sends the body’s immune system into attack mode.
 Every time a person with celiac disease eats gluten, their immune system attacks the tissue surrounding the small intestine, impairing digestion and preventing much-needed nutrient absorption.
-Additionally, should the small intestine become damaged and leaky, instead of nourishing every cell in your body, the small intestine becomes a source of chronic and widespread inflammation.
+When the small intestine becomes damaged and leaky, it becomes a source of chronic and widespread inflammation rather than the source of fuel for every cell and organ in the body.

-Diagnosing celiac disease is a challenge for many practitioners, mainly because celiac disease presents itself in a slew of symptoms, with a large number of those symptoms having nothing to do with the digestive system.
-In fact, three million people have celiac disease in the U.S., but a whopping 97 percent of those individuals don’t know they have it according to the Celiac Disease Center at the University of Chicago.
+Diagnosing celiac disease is a challenge for many practitioners, mainly because it presents itself in a slew of symptoms, with many of those symptoms having nothing to do with the digestive system.
+Three million people have celiac disease in the U.S. Still, a whopping 97 percent of those individuals don’t know they have it, according to the Celiac Disease Center at the University of Chicago.

-If you have a leaky gut, and suspect it might be caused by celiac disease, talk to your doctor about getting tested via a simple blood test.
-You also can order an at-home celiac disease test without a doctor visit, just be sure to discuss the results with your doctor.
+If you have a leaky gut and suspect it might be caused by celiac disease, talk to your doctor about getting tested via a simple blood test.
+You can instead order an at-home celiac disease test without a doctor visit; just be sure to discuss the results with your doctor.
 (Read: At-Home Celiac Test: Is It Reliable?)

 If you have celiac disease, the only treatment option is life-long adherence to a gluten-free diet.
-Gluten is a protein found in wheat, rye, barley and sometimes oats, and can be challenging to avoid.
-(Read: What Is Gluten?)
+Gluten is a protein found in wheat, rye, barley, and sometimes oats, and it can be extremely challenging to avoid when eating at restaurants and traveling.

 (2) Gluten Sensitivity

-If you’ve ruled out celiac disease, gluten may still be the source or root cause of your leaky gut.
+If you’ve ruled out celiac disease, gluten may still be the source or root cause of a leaky gut.
 Why?
 Simply put, gluten is a difficult food for humans to digest.

-Researchers found that gliadin (from gluten) is resistant to complete digestion by the protease digestive enzymes the human body makes naturally.
+Researchers found that gliadin (from gluten) is resistant to complete digestion by the natural protease digestive enzymes made by the human body.

-Another study, which you can read more about in this article, found that gluten caused an inflammatory response in all humans who ate it regardless if they had celiac disease.
+Another study, which you can read more about in this article, found that gluten caused an inflammatory response in all humans who ate it regardless of celiac disease.

-While many people feel fine after eating gluten, there are some 18 million people in the U.S. who suffer from non-celiac gluten sensitivity or gluten intolerance.
+While many people say they feel fine after eating gluten, some 18 million people in the U.S. suffer from non-celiac gluten (wheat) sensitivity or gluten intolerance.
 Some of these individuals have been tested for gluten intolerance with the currently available diagnostic tests, many of which haven’t been reliably backed by science (yet).
-Others have identified gluten as an issue, either through food sensitivity testing and/or elimination diets.
+Others have identified gluten as an issue through food sensitivity testing and elimination diets.

-Ashamedly, a lot of doctors do not consider gluten intolerance as a “real” disorder.
-However, one study by a team of researchers in Italy may have validated non-celiac gluten sensitivity, helping millions of people see its not just in their heads.
+Ashamedly, many doctors don’t consider gluten intolerance a “real” disorder.
+However, one study by a team of researchers in Italy may have validated non-celiac gluten sensitivity, helping millions of people see it’s not just in their heads.

 These researchers found that individuals with gluten sensitivity harbor high levels of an inflammatory protein called zonulin.
 This is the same protein found in high levels in patients with celiac disease.